michael-lutz/divide-and-conquer/README.md

 ```

 #### Layer 1 Attention Maps
-These attention maps are interactive!
-As per standard, tokens along the y axis attend to tokens along the x axis.
+**These attention maps are interactive!** As per standard, tokens along the y axis attend to tokens along the x axis.
 Black squares are where the normalized attention probability gets too small to matter.
-You may explore the attention maps of both heads by scrolling left and right.
-You may also select a region you'd like to magnify and double click to return to the original zoom.
+You may explore the attention maps of both heads by **scrolling** left and right.
+You may also drag and **select** a region you'd like to magnify and double click to return to the original zoom.
 For memory reasons, I have only included the first 100 tokens of each head.

 [Layer 1 Attention Maps](assets/l1_attn_map.html)